kulkarni-sahil/la_scrapper/README.md

-# la_scrapper
+# Free Courses Scrapper
-Scraps Linux Academy to get free courses for each month
+Scraps Linux Academy to get links to free courses for each month